neilmb/nanowrimo2013/notes.md

 Reverse sting on Buck.
 Put up phony videos and track it back to him.
 How do you stick it to the company?
 Use Lurlene as bait, hack back on Buck.

+Companies aren't people.
+People are the bad actors.